Kurehava/GravityWall-Tools-LAB/1.SystemScripts/WindowsScripts/PowerShellProfile/README.md

 > Then you can get a cert on local.

 Second, cert your script
-> Same, you can not exec this script.
-> You must copy & pasta command to powershell and exec.
+> Use code block command to cert your script.
 > Then you can use script on your powershell.
+> When you script changed, you must cert your script again.

 ```
 $cert = Get-ChildItem -Path Cert:\CurrentUser\My | Where-Object { $_.Subject -eq "US=CSC" }